KidSpark/tutorials/1-4-functions.md

 right()
 left()
 ```
-## Step 9
+## Step 11

 Make sure the Spark:bit is powered on. ``|Download|`` the program to the Spark:bit and observe the maze.
+[Click here](https://youtu.be/9f59YnOa0U4) to see the maze operating correctly.

 Did your maze function correctly?
 If not, you may need to go back through your program and check a few things:
 * Make sure the output number and direction are correct in the ``||sparkbitO:rotate motor module||`` blocks.
 * Make sure the ``||functions:call function||`` blocks are in the correct order.
 * Make sure each direction ``||functions:function||`` includes a 1 second (1000 ms) ``||basic:pause||``.

+## Step 12

+Click **Finish** and review the next section in the curriculum packet.